Andrew-Dupuis/gadgetron-wiki/Gadgetron-Streaming-Architecture.md

      int send_gadgetron_parameters(std::string xml_string);
     };

 This class can be used to create simple clients that open a connection with the Gadgetron using the `open` function and then communicate with the Gadgetron through the Readers and Writers registered with the connector.
-See the mriclient example application (`gadgetron/apps/clients/mriclient` in the source code archive) for a simple example of how to build a Gadgetron client.
+See the gadgetron_ismrmrd_client  example application (`gadgetron/apps/clients/gadgetron_ismrmrd_client` in the source code archive) for a simple example of how to build a Gadgetron client.

 ### <a name="sectionfileorganization" />File Organization